Pericellular Coat and the Cell Microenvironment

 Many of our projects require the development of new tools to facilitate our research.
 From biomechanical measurements with holographic optical tweezers, to our original phagosensor technique, to protein nanopatterning with thermochemical nanolithography, the Curtis group actively pushes the limits of existing techniques and invents new approaches when appropriate.

-Last updated by JEC on February 16, 2017.
+Last updated by JEC on December 3, 2024.